-RoncyWorks is a loose network of volunteers mostly from Roncesvalles Village, made up of neighbours, shop owners and organizations working together to keep Roncesvalles exceptional.
+RoncyWorks is a loose network of volunteers mostly from Roncesvalles Village, made up of neighbours, business owners and organizations working together to enhance community space.
 RoncyWorks grew out of Roncesvalles Renewed, a community group that was initiated by the Roncesvalles Village BIA as they were looking to move forward on their 2003 Streetscape Design.

 Beginning in June 2009, Roncesvalles Avenue underwent a major reconstruction.
 The sewers were rebuilt, followed by the water mains, streetcar tracks and sidewalks.
 It meant digging, dust and detours for about two years.
 It also presented a number of opportunities, not least of which was to create a thriving canopy of trees along Roncesvalles.

 Along with a healthy tree canopy, we also worked to create better sidewalks, beautiful public spaces, and a ‘buy local’ campaign to help our businesses survive this major reconstruction of Roncesvalles.